 Permission Description Device Access While Under CC-SG Management Allows users and user groups with this permission to directly access the KX III using an IP address when Local Access is enabled for the device in CC-SG.
 The device can be accessed from the .
 When a device is accessed directly while it is under CC-SG management, access and connection activity is logged on the KX III.
 User authentication is performed based on KX III authentication settings.
-Note: The Admin user group has this permission by default.
-Device Settings Network settings, date/time settings, port configuration (channel names, power

-Permission Description associations), event management (SNMP, Syslog), virtual media file server setups.
+Permission Description Note: The Admin user group has this permission by default.
+Device Settings Network settings, date/time settings, port configuration (channel names, power associations), event management (SNMP, Syslog), virtual media file server setups.
 Diagnostics Network interface status, network statistics, ping host, trace route to host, KX III diagnostics.
 Maintenance Backup and restore database, firmware upgrade, factory reset, reboot.
 PC-Share Simultaneous access to the same target by multiple users.
 If you are using a tiered configuration in which a base KX III device is used to access multiple other tiered devices, all devices must share the same PC-Share setting.
-See Configuring and Enabling Tiering for more information on tiering.
 Security SSL certificate, security settings (VM Share, PC-Share), IP ACL.
 User Management User and group management, remote, authentication (LDAP/LDAPS/RADIUS), login settings.
 If you are using a tiered configuration in which a base KX III device is used to access multiple other tiered devices, user, user group and remote authentication settings must be consistent across all devices.
-See Configuring and Enabling Tiering for more information on tiering.